compresh / docs

 Pricing

-Compresh's free tier covers small conversations without budget; the paid TUL 1.0 enhancement runs server-side at api.compre.sh/v1/tul1 with a savings-share rate (Starter 30%, Pro Quarterly 20%, Pro Semi-Annual 16%, Pro Annual 12%).
-New signups get $30 free credit (90-day expiry).
+Compresh's free tier covers small conversations without budget; the paid TUL 2.0 enhancement (query-aware retrieval) runs server-side at api.compre.sh/v1/tul2 with a savings-share rate (Starter 30%, Pro Quarterly 20%, Pro Semi-Annual 16%, Pro Annual 12%).
+New signups get $30 free credit.
 See compre.sh/pricing.

 Troubleshooting